-Medium: Acrylic, Jewelry, Mixed Media, Mosaic, Painting, Photography, and Watercolor
+Medium: Acrylic, Fiber Art, Jewelry, Mixed Media, Mosaic, Painting, Photography, and Watercolor

 Beads have been a part of my life since before High School.
 This fascination has grown into my designs of natural stones, shells, glass, and beads of all kinds from all over the world.
 The process has to flow in my mind, and just continues into the finished piece.
 To me, one should feel good wearing their jewelry.
 And making it is a special feeling each time something is created.